 On the Eugene campus and on local university-controlled property, UOPD police officers deliver law enforcement and first-responder emergency services, provide building security and preventive patrols, and perform other public safety functions.
 UOPD police services can include arrests and arrestee transport, traffic enforcement, responding to domestic disputes, performing investigations, and confronting suspicious or dangerous individuals and threats.
-UOPD employs a detective and detective sergeant to lead investigations and coordinate cases with other local, state and federal law enforcement agencies, either on- or off-campus.
+UOPD employs a detective and detective sergeant to lead investigations and coordinate cases with other local, state, and federal law enforcement agencies, either on- or off-campus.
 The detectives have been trained in Title IX, and coordinate with the university's Title IX, Dean of Students, and Student Conduct and Community Standards offices.
-UOPD has a security and special events division that employs full-time, non-sworn community service officers and student security assistants who focus on building security, including building access and lockup, crime prevention, outreach and engagement, lost and found, and beginning in 2021, a therapy dog program serving our students.
+UOPD has a security and special events division that employs full-time, non-sworn community service officers and student security assistants who focus on building security, including building access and lockup, crime prevention, outreach, and engagement, lost and found, and a therapy dog program serving our students.
 Community service officers provide safety escorts from and to any campus locations for students who request them, 24 hours per day.
-New for 2021, our community service officer program will be the first and only entity on campus providing 24/7 VIP safety rides for our students who require an accessible vehicle.
+Our community service officer program also provides 24/7 VIP safety rides for our students who require an accessible vehicle.